Damo and Ivor: Development

 The song and video, "Everybody's Drinkin'" debuted on Republic of Telly, a TV review and magazine programme on Irish public broadcaster, RTÉ Two.
 This was aided by the video, which cost €2,470 to make, going viral on YouTube and gaining over 70,000 hits in under a week.
 The song which is a double-pronged attack on Dublin drinking culture resembles David Guetta's "Sexy Chick" and tells the story of a raucous night out from characters on both sides of the social divide.
 It features two contrasting Dublin stereotypes, which ends in each "getting shitfaced".
 It debuted at number six in the Irish Charts in April 2011 and has been compared to The Rubberbandits' "Horse Outside" which was also featured on Republic of Telly.

 "Big Box Little Box" is the second single released by Damo and Ivor, released on 24 October 2011.
+It's the second released by the duo, from their album Epic Choons.
+A music video for the song was released on 23 October 2011, gaining over 1.7 million views.

 Commissioning

 After the positive reception of Damo and Ivor on Republic of Telly, RTÉ Two commissioned a television show based on the duo.
 It follows the story of the identical twin brothers who were separated after birth.
 Their mother, unable to look after both of them, sells Ivor to a wealthy family in Foxrock, Dublin, while Damo is raised by his grandmother.
 Damo and Ivor began airing 16 September 2013 on RTÉ Two.